 - We cover this failed S/4HANA case study.

-In this article, we cover a failed implementation that has yet to be published.
+In this article, we include a failed implementation that has yet to be published.

 Failure at S Oliver

 S Oliver is a clothing retailer that sells in multiple European countries.
 This is a screenshot from their website.

 KPS Consulting, which was part of the ridiculous Lidl failure, which we covered in the article KPS Continues to Promote HANA for Retail for Lidl After Failure, and also the Home24 failure, which we covered in the article The Hidden S/4HANA Home24 and KPS Failure.
 KPS was also the implementer with S Oliver.
 This is listed directly on the KPS website.